ef2k/tempo/README.md

 `tempo`
 =======

-A dispatched batch queue that processes items at time intervals or as soon as a batching limit is met.
+A dispatched batch queue to process items at time intervals or when a batching limit is met.

 ## Features